It is a collaborative group of acute and chronic eczematous disorders that affect the dorsal and palmar aspects of the hand.

 Identification and avoidance

-Patch testing is important for the identification of potential contact allergens.
+Patch testing is essential for the identification of potential contact allergens.

 Topical corticosteroids are often used as first-line agents to control inflammation.
-In general, ointments are more effective and contain fewer preservatives than creams or gels.
+Ointments are generally more effective and contain fewer preservatives than creams or gels.

 Some authors advocate the “soak and smear” technique in which medium to high potency steroids are applied after complete hydration of the hands with an emollient.

-Urea may also be helpful in increasing the topical absorption of steroids, especially in chronic and lichenified cases.
+Urea may also help increase the topical absorption of steroids, especially in chronic and lichenified cases.

-However, acute inflammation may not benefit from topical steroids, as the cream or ointment may have a difficult time penetrating the vesicles.
+However, acute inflammation may not benefit from topical steroids, as the cream or ointment may have difficulty penetrating the vesicles.
 Subacute inflammation requires group III to IV steroids for control.

 Chronic inflammation requires topical group I steroids without occlusion or topical group II to V steroids with occlusion for 1 to 3 weeks until the inflammation subsides.